 - 1. Set the date and time if not already set. - 2.
-Check the program schedule for desired "setback", and modify if desired. - 3.
-From the main screen, check/set the Fan operating mode: - AUTO operates the fan (indoor blower) when the unit is cooling or heating.
+Check the program schedule for desired "setback", and modify if desired. - From the main screen, check/set the Fan operating mode: - AUTO operates the fan (indoor blower) when the unit is cooling or heating.
 This is the "normal" setting. - ON operates the fan at the selected speed at all times.
 The selected speed may change when the compressor, electric heat, or furnace is operating. - PROGRAMMED FAN operates the fan in AUTO or ON as specified in the program schedule. - 4.
-From the main screen, check/set the Mode: - COOL runs the heat pump as an air conditioner using the cooling setpoint. - HEAT attempts to run the heat pump to provide heat using the heating setpoint.
-If (a) the outdoor temperature is below the Heat Pump Usage Limit, or (b) the heat pump cannot satisfy the load, or (c) the heat pump is disabled due to a fault, auxiliary (backup) heat will operate.
-If backup heat is electric strip heat, it may operate along with and supplementing the heat pump.
-If backup heat is a gas furnace, the furnace and heat pump will not operate at the same time (except during defrost).
+From the main screen, check/set the Mode: - COOL runs the air conditioner using the cooling setpoint. - HEAT runs the gas furnace or electric heat (whichever is configured) using the heating setpoint. - OFF terminates either of the above.
+Note that equipment may not shut off immediately after switching to OFF due to various system limitations.
+Once put into the OFF mode, wait until the furnace or compressor has shut off before selecting another mode. - Adjust the operating setpoint if desired using a temporary hold (pressing the ▲ or ▼ key when the Main Screen is displayed).